Scott Eastwood

-Scott Eastwood (born Scott Clinton Reeves; March 21, 1986) is an American actor.
-His notable films are Flags of Our Fathers (2006), Gran Torino (2008), Invictus (2009), The Forger (2012), Trouble with the Curve (2012), Texas Chainsaw (2013), Fury (2014), The Perfect Wave (2014), The Longest Ride (2015), Mercury Plains (2016), Suicide Squad (2016), Snowden (2016), Walk of Fame (2017), The Fate of the Furious (2017), Overdrive (2017), Pacific Rim Uprising (2018), The Outpost (2020), Wrath of Man (2021) and Dangerous (2021).
-He is the son of actor and filmmaker Clint Eastwood.
+Scott Eastwood (born Scott Clinton Reeves; March 21, 1986) is an American actor and the son of the Hollywood actor Clint Eastwood, he has starred in several of his father's films, including Flags of Our Fathers (2006), Gran Torino (2008), Invictus (2009), and Trouble with the Curve (2012), as well as Texas Chainsaw (2013), Fury (2014), The Longest Ride (2015), Suicide Squad (2016), Snowden (2016), The Fate of the Furious (2017), Pacific Rim Uprising (2018), The Outpost (2020), Wrath of Man (2021) and Fast X (2023).

 Early life

-Scott Clinton Reeves was born on March 21, 1986, at the Community Hospital of the Monterey Peninsula in Monterey, California.
+Scott Clinton Reeves was born on March 21, 1986, in Community Hospital of the Monterey Peninsula in Monterey, California.
 He is the son of actor-director Clint Eastwood and flight attendant Jacelyn Reeves.
-He has a younger sister named Kathryn who was born two years after him in 1988, and six known paternal half-siblings: Laurie (b.
+He has one sister, Kathryn (b.
+1988), and six known paternal half-siblings: Laurie (b.
 1954), Kimber (b.
 1964), Kyle (b.
 1968), Alison (b.
 1972), Francesca (b.
 1993) and Morgan (b.
 1996).
 Eastwood was raised in Carmel-by-the-Sea until age ten, after which he moved with his mother to Hawaii.
 He spent four years in Hawaii before returning to California, where he graduated from Carmel High School.
 He attended Loyola Marymount University in Los Angeles, where he graduated with a communications degree in 2008.

 Career

 Eastwood began his career by using his given last name to avoid nepotism, although there is another actor named Scott Reeves.
-"I've auditioned for pretty much every one of my father's movies," he said in 2015, stating that he was rejected for the Clint Eastwood-directed American Sniper.
+"I've auditioned for pretty much every one of my father's movies", he said in 2015, stating that he was rejected for the Clint Eastwood-directed American Sniper.
 He briefly appeared in his father's 2008 film Gran Torino, and played Joel Stransky in Invictus.

 In April 2010, Eastwood played the lead role in Enter Nowhere, had a supporting role in David Ayer's 2014 film Fury, appeared in the 2015 music video for Taylor Swift's "Wildest Dreams", and starred alongside Britt Robertson in the 2015 film adaptation of Nicholas Sparks' novel The Longest Ride.

 In 2016, Eastwood played Lieutenant GQ Edwards in the film Suicide Squad, an adaptation of the DC Comics series.
 Also that year, he starred alongside Joseph Gordon-Levitt and Shailene Woodley in the biographical drama film Snowden, directed by Oliver Stone, which was released in September.

 In 2017, he played a special agent in the action film The Fate of the Furious, and starred in Overdrive, a thriller film which was shot in Paris and Marseille.
 In 2018, he starred as Nate Lambert in the science fiction follow-up Pacific Rim Uprising.